Skip to main content

 Through flat rate pricing, you can:

-• Set a price that your buyer pays based on the payment model associated with the billing term the buyer selects at the time of offer acceptance
+• Set a recurring payment amount that your buyer pays based on the payment model available for the selected billing term

 Per user pricing

-This model is the second option Tackle supports for creating private offers.
-This model lets buyers pay based on the number of users, billing term, and payment option selected upon accepting the offer.
+This model lets buyers pay based on the number of users, billing term, and payment option selected when creating the offer.

 Through per user pricing, you can: